-The Meherrin River Regional Jail's Finance Department consists of a Director of Finance, a Human Resource Analyst, two Account Clerks, and a Secretary.
+The Meherrin River Regional Jail's Finance Department consists of a Director of Finance, a Human Resource Analyst, an Accountant, an Account Clerk and a Secretary.
 This department is responsible for the Jail's annual budget, procurement, financial transactions and reporting, and the recruitment, screening, and hiring of all Meherrin River Regional Jail employees.

-The Finance Director oversees the daily operations of the Finance Department by supervising and assisting the Human Resource Analyst, Account Clerks, and Secretary with their various responsibilities.
+The Finance Director oversees the daily operations of the Finance Department by supervising and assisting the Human Resource Analyst, Accountant, Account Clerk, and Secretary with their various responsibilities.
 One of the most important responsibilities of the Finance Director is development of the Jail's annual budget.
 The budget affects every division within the Jail and each division depends on the Finance Director to include the funding required for its daily operations in the Jail's budget.
-Other responsibilities of the Finance Director include assisting the Jail's auditors with the annual external audit of the Jail's financial records, preparing the Comprehensive Annual Financial Report (CAFR), purchasing and procurement of jail resources, development and review of financial policies, preparing monthly financial reports, as well as presenting financial updates to Board Members at quarterly Board Meetings.
+Other responsibilities of the Finance Director include assisting the Jail's auditors with the annual external audit of the Jail's financial records, preparing the Annual Comprehensive Financial Report, purchasing and procurement of jail resources, development and review of financial policies, preparing monthly financial reports, as well as presenting financial updates to Board Members at quarterly Board Meetings.